pmunts/muntsos/README.txt

-The Raspberry Pi 5 family consumes even more power than the Raspberry Pi 4 and not all host computers will be able to supply enough current to a single USB socket to support a Raspberry Pi 5 in USB Gadget mode.
+The Raspberry Pi 5 family consumes even more power than the Raspberry Pi 4 and not all host computers will be able to supply enough current to a single USB receptacle to support a Raspberry Pi 5 in USB Gadget mode.

 Cross-Toolchains